quellenform/blender-CurveToMeshUV/Documentation/installation.rst

 Installation
 ************

 First, download the appropriate file for the version of Blender you are using.
-There are three versions available:
+Currently there are four versions available:

 - Blender 3.1
-- Blender 3.2 - 3.3
+- Blender 3.2
 - Blender 3.4
 - Blender 3.5+

+The contained node groups are generally upwards compatible as far as possible, but the latest available version should always be used if possible.

 For this product, I have decided against turning it into an installable add-on, as I am convinced that the many add-ons end up creating too many entries in the context menu, through which the node groups can be added in the node editor.